salrashid123/oauth2/README.md

 	After the key is embedded, you can *DELETE* any reference to `private.pem` (the now exists protected by the TPM and any access policy you may want to setup).

-	The TPM based `TokenSource` can now be used to access a GCP resource.
+	The TPM based `TokenSource` can now be used to access a GCP resource using either a plain HTTPClient or _native_ GCP library (`google-cloud-pubsub`)!!

 	```golang
 	package main